tamanegitaro/8BitDoArcadeStickUSBConverter2/README.md

 For Cyberstick, you can swap Left Stick and Right Lever.
 Also able to invert Y axis for both Left Lever and Right Stick in addon configuration.
 <img width="1697" height="640" alt="image" src="https://github.com/user-attachments/assets/9547a3c3-c892-4b8b-82dc-e8fdba1dca2f" />

-## How to change game mode in webconfig

 ## How to change game mode mapping in webconfig
 In 8BitDo Arcade stick and Egret II mini Control panel, you can change game mode by pressing button combination.
 To change game mode, Hold A1 + S1 + S2 and push button below.